Systemic Integration of Freedom and Respect for Blockchains and Other Crypto Projects

 Confusing public and private: the nonsensical private property argument against open borders

 If everything were owned, i.e., privately owned, then traveling and transporting goods and services would mostly grind to a halt, due to so many signs saying “Private Property: No Trespassing.
 Keep Out!”
 Without public property being maintained and enforced by governments in America and around the world, free movement, trade, and exploration of places would be highly restricted, and the few places that weren’t declared off-limits would have exorbitant, if not prohibitive, prices for entry.
-Further, the United States and its military necessarily serve as the world’s policeman, ensuring that trade routes abroad don’t get hindered by tyrannical governments and rogue groups.
+Further, the United States and its military necessarily serve as the world’s policeman, ensuring that trade routes abroad don’t get hindered by would-be pirates, be they tyrannical governments or rogue terrorist groups.

-Concerns and fears about travel and transport can never be alleviated by governmentally imposed borders and “public property”—quite the opposite, as anyone who has traveled or transported things in the governmental era has experienced.
-Oftentimes, one attempts to travel on policed roads and transport things across statist “borders” with varying degrees of success and hassle, which can include intrusive questioning, cursory or extensive searches, detention, fines, and incarceration (even murder by an overzealous “border” enforcer).
-Respect for individual rights, including the freedom to contract or not, isn’t a law-enforcement priority, because law-enforcement isn’t in the business of fostering and upholding a marketplace of freedom.
-While law-enforcement does go by the motto “to protect and serve” (despite being coercively funded and arbitrarily imposed), such protecting and serving mainly involves those in power.
+Real concerns and fears about travel and transport can never be alleviated by governmentally imposed borders and enforcement of “public property”—quite the opposite, as anyone who has traveled or transported things in the governmental era has experienced.
+Oftentimes, one attempts to travel on policed roads and transport things within and across statist “borders” with varying degrees of success and hassle.
+These can include gratuitous and intrusive questioning, cursory or extensive searches, detentions, fines, incarceration, and deportation—even murder by an overzealous enforcer of a statist “border.”
+Needless to say, respect for individual rights, including the freedom to contract or not, isn’t a law-enforcement priority.
+Such an Amber-stage organization wasn’t designed to be in the business of fostering and upholding a marketplace of freedom.
+While law-enforcement often goes by the motto “To protect and serve” (despite being coercively funded and arbitrarily imposed), such protecting and serving mainly involves those in power.
 So, unsurprisingly, governmental courts (including the Supreme Court) have ruled that police have no duty to protect fellow so-called citizens, as this story reports:

 ‘Neither the Constitution, nor state law, impose a general duty upon police officers or other governmental officials to protect individual persons from harm — even when they know the harm will occur,’ said Darren L. Hutchinson, a professor and associate dean at the University of Florida School of Law.
 ‘Police can watch someone attack you, refuse to intervene and not violate the Constitution.’